CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 9. Next, select **"Suggest content for a new report page"** based on the semantic model.

-10. Select **Order Analysis** to generate a report analyzing order quantities, unit prices, and discounts.
+10. Select **Sales Performance** to generate a report analyzing order details, unit prices, and quantities sold.

 ### Task 2:  Create DAX queries and update measures descriptions using Copilot